 For makers of apparel, trademarking a new brand may be the single most important investment in the value of the business.
-Brands like CALVIN KLEIN, CHRISTIAN DIOR, LACOSTE and RALPH LAUREN are international fixtures and worth billions of dollars.
+Accordingly, brands like CALVIN KLEIN, CHRISTIAN DIOR, LACOSTE and RALPH LAUREN are international fixtures and worth billions of dollars.

 Avoiding Ornamental Refusals

-Unfortunately, for new designers, one of the most common mistakes is applying their brand improperly to their clothing line as ornamentation.
-Silkscreening your brand or logo onto the center of a clothing item will likely draw a rejection as mere ornamentation.
+Particularly, for new designers, one common mistake is applying their brand improperly to their clothing line as ornamentation.
+For example, silkscreening your brand or logo onto the center of a clothing item will likely draw a rejection as mere ornamentation.

-Trademark examining attorneys at the U.S. Patent & Trademark Office (USPTO) will frequently note that consumers have been conditioned to recognize small designs or discrete wording as trademarks if placed, for example, on the pocket or breast area of a shirt.
-However, consumers typically do not perceive larger designs or slogans as trademarks, especially when such matter is displayed in a different location on the clothing.
+Trademark examining attorneys at the U.S. Patent & Trademark Office (USPTO) will frequently note consumer preferences.
+For example, consumers recognize small designs or discrete wording as trademarks.
+This is particularly true if placed on the pocket or breast area of a shirt.
+However, consumers typically do not perceive larger designs or slogans as trademarks.
+This is especially true when such matter is appears in a different location on the clothing.

 Branding Apparel on a Budget